 You can accomplish this through adding compost to your garden bed or container with a balanced fertilizer and blanketed with a mulch covering.
 Planting or positioning your container in a spot where it gets some sun, but good afternoon shade to keep the plant cool will prolong the sweetness of the leaves.
 You can also use a shade cover to keep the plant and soil temperature down.
 Greens do not need much sun in the summer since there is so much reflected light available to the plant.

 You also don’t want the soil to dry completely out.
-This will stress the plant and stimulate it to go to flower, or bolt as they call it.
+This will stress the plant and stimulate it to go to flower, or bolt as they call it as the temperatures get warmer.
 Keep the soil moist.
+It is that bolting time of year.....

 Pick the youngest leaves for salads and use the more mature leaves of chard, radicchio and sorrel for cooked greens.
 Picking right after a rain or first thing in the morning also gives the sweetest, plumpest leaves.